slatedocs/slate/source/includes/_docs.md

 In some scenarios it's also desirable to include your secret key in the `Authorization` header.
 If you're building a mobile application this is not normally needed, but if you're placing orders from your own server it usually makes sense.
 See [payment workflows](#payment-workflows) for more details.

 # Payment Workflows
-Your customers can either pay you directly when they place an order for product or we can take payment on your behalf and automatically transfer your revenue into an account of your choosing.
+Your customers can either pay you directly when they place an order for a product or we can take payment on your behalf and automatically transfer your revenue into an account of your choosing.

 ## Kite takes payment
 In this scenario we take payment from customers on your behalf.
 This will occur entirely within your app or website in a way that's totally branded to you, your customers don't even need to know we were involved.
 We then automatically transfer funds we owe you directly into a bank or a PayPal account of your choosing.
-You can setup the accounts into which you want us to pay you in the [billing](https://www.kite.ly/accounts/billing/) section of the dashboard.
+You can setup the account into which you want to receive payments in the [billing](https://www.kite.ly/accounts/billing/) section of the dashboard.

-This is arguably the easiest approach to using the Kite platform as it means you don't need to run your own server and it's baked into several of our SDKs.
+This is the easiest approach to using the Kite platform as it means you don't need to run your own server and it's baked into several of our SDKs.

 ## You take payment